 Melissa Harrison is an author, journalist and occasional photographer who lives in South London.
 Her second novel, At Hawthorn Time (Bloomsbury) was shortlisted for the Costa Novel of the Year award, longlisted for the Baileys Women’s Prize for Fiction and longlisted for the Encore Award.
 Her non-fiction book Rain: Four Walks in English Weather was published by Faber & Faber with The National Trust on March 3 2016 and longlisted for the Wainwright Prize.
-She is Series Editor on four anthologies of writing about the seasons, published in 2016 in support of The Wildlife Trusts.
+She was Series Editor on four anthologies of writing about the seasons, published in 2016 in support of The Wildlife Trusts.

 Melissa won the John Muir Trust’s ‘Wild Writing’ Award in 2010 and was a Writer in Residence at Gladstone’s Library, Hawarden, in January 2014, and as a guest of the Hexham Book Festival in October 2015.
 She delivered one of the inaugural Coleridge Lectures as part of Bristol’s Festival of Ideas, spoke about landscape and Englishness at The Southbank’s Changing Britain festival, and has appeared at the Hay Festival, the Edinburgh International Book Festival, on Radio 4’s Open Book, the Today Programme and Saturday Review, on The Arts Show on Radio 2 and World Update on the World Service, and on Springwatch Unsprung on BBC2.